AyoubBenBrahim/42-BADASS_aka_BGP_Networking/Networking_overview.md

 a WAN behaves like LAN

- virtual private LAN service (VPLS) ensures that geographically isolated user sites can communicate over metropolitan area networks (MANs) and wide-area networks (WANs) as if they were on the same local area network (LAN).
+VPLS ensures that geographically isolated user sites can communicate over metropolitan area networks (MANs) and wide-area networks (WANs) as if they were on the same local area network (LAN).

  MPLS network is a Layer 2 switched network that allows users to communicate with each other similarly to communication over a LAN.